 This type of mass marketing is effective, but it’s definitely the most time-consuming and expensive way to market.
 To give you an idea: Amazon spent $5 billion on advertising in 2016, in 2017 they no longer wanted to share their expenses.

 "For SMEs, this approach has come to be known as spray & pray marketing"

-You are not Amazon.
-Nor is Plant a Flag.
-Being an SME ourselves, we simply don’t have the budget, nor the time, for this type of ads.
-Moreover, the few times we would run our ad, it would most likely have the effect of a drop in the ocean.
+You are not Amazon, nor is Plant a Flag.
+Being an SME ourselves, we simply don’t have the budget or the time for these types of ads.
+Moreover, the few times we would run our ad, would be nothing more than a drop in the ocean.
 Can you see the tiny little wave?
 That’s why for small businesses, this approach has come to be known as “spray & pray marketing”.
 Amen.

 Small brands go for direct response

-So which strategy should you imply as an SME?
+So which strategy should you employ as an SME?
 Direct response marketing is the answer.
-It prompts well targeted potential customers with a definitive call to action.
-From asking a potential customer to join an email list to urging him to place an order.
+It prompts well-targeted potential customers with a definitive call to action.
+From asking a potential customer to join an mailing list to urging them to place an order.

-Over the years I have helped some of the most forward-thinking SMEs deeply resonate with their audiences.
+Over the years I've helped some of the most forward-thinking SMEs deeply resonate with their audiences.
 The main goal: getting a direct response.